 PET is safe for storing food.

-PET plastic boasts increased durability and withstands UV rays, making it suitable for almost all thermoformed packaging designs.
+PET plastic boasts increased durability, this makes it suitable for almost all thermoformed packaging designs.

 PET plastic packaging is lightweight, transparent, and shatterproof.
 Though lightweight, PET is still strong enough to withstand outside elements for a myriad of applications.

 PET plastic offers more versatility because it can be thermoformed for a variety of applications

 PET plastic is partially derived from crude oils.